CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Serious Injury

-–3 dice to all dice checks and the character will die in time if the wound is untreated.
+-3d to STR/RFX/INT governed Dice Pools.
+The character will die in time if the wound is untreated.

 ### Trip